 ACC is proud of its partnership with local academic institutions – helping nurture and mentor college students in their career paths with an endowed Scholarship Fund to help students with financial aid.
 To date, it has awarded four scholarships; one student recipient (a first-generation Vietnamese immigrant) recently was accepted to the CU School of Dentistry with a $100,000 scholarship.

 In 2017, ACC created the Scholar’s Program to Washington, D.C.
 Undergraduate students from CU Denver and Red Rocks Community College with interest in public/legislative policy development apply to receive a scholarship to participate in a delegation with ACC leadership, where they meet with White House officials, Federal agency representatives and members of Congress to gain insight into our government and the business of policy making.

 Businesses can join the Asian Chamber of Commerce at various levels – Small Business ($200 - $800/yr) Corporate ($1,500 - $10,000/yr) Non-Profit ($150/yr) or Academic/Government ($500/yr).
 Membership benefits include a listing in the business directory, access to e-newsletters, member discounts at monthly events and seminars, the Golf Tournament and Annual Dinner and Gala.
 ACC leadership would be happy to meet with your company representative to discuss membership options.

-Ms. Maileen Hamto, editor of Colors of Influence provides an interview with President/CEO Clarence Low, which beautifully describes the forward-thinking and engaging work of the Chamber:
+Ms. Maileen Hamto, editor of Colors of Influence provides an interview with former President/CEO Clarence Low, which beautifully describes the forward-thinking and engaging work of the Chamber: